akheron/sala/README.rst

 Under the hood
 ==============

-sala uses GnuPG's symmetric encryption.
+Sala uses GnuPG's symmetric encryption.
 All encrypted files are in the GnuPG plain text (armor) format.

 When the password store is initialized, a very long, truly random key